tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 As to why this is may be more of a discussion between Mathematicians and Computer Scientists.
 Here it represents the offset from the starting address of the array.

-Here is how you can use this information:
+We can implement this information like so:

 ```ts
 const name: string = "Boba";